pxscene/pxCore2/examples/pxScene2d/README.md

       buildWindows.bat
       ~~~~

     b.
-For using system libraries for all external libs except node and duktape.
+For using system libraries for all external libs except node and duktape (Only for Linux and Mac OS).
       ~~~~
       Build duktape
       ~~~~